Link07109/Falcon-Scouter/README.md

 ## About

 FRC Team 5190's custom scouting app.
-Created in Ionic 4 using web technologies, making it completely cross-platform.
+Written in web technologies using Ionic 4, thus being completely cross-platform.

 ## Features

 - Uses `Cloud Firestore` for the storage of all scouting data.
 - Uses `The Blue Alliance v3 HTTP API` for retrieval of event and team specific information.
-- Uses `Google Apps Scripts` for adding scouting data to an external Google Sheets page.
+- Uses `Google Apps Scripts` for posting scouting data to an external Google Sheets page.

 ## For Users

-Download the APK (for Android) or IPA (for iOS) file on your device from [here](https://github.com/Link07109/FalconScoutApp/releases) and install it.
+Download the .APK (for Android) or .IPA (for iOS) file on your device from [here](https://github.com/Link07109/FalconScoutApp/releases) and install it.
+There is also a web version as a progressive web app [here](https://falconscoutapp.firebaseapp.com).

 ## For Developers

 ### Pre-Setup

 - Install node and npm
-  - node and npm download: https://www.npmjs.com/get-npm
+  - node and npm download: https://nodejs.org/en/
 - Install Ionic
   - Ionic docs concerning installing: https://ionicframework.com/docs/installation/cli

 ### Setup

 - Run `npm i` while in the root directory to install all the node dependencies.
 - Create `src/app/credentials.ts` to house your Firebase and TBA keys using this as a template:

   ```ts
   export const xTBAauthKey = 'your-tba-api-key-goes-here';